 Your US practice should not depend on Psychology Today to find clients.

 Psychology Today dominates how US therapists get found.
-Independent practitioners in California, New Jersey, Texas, and Florida are building search visibility that does not disappear when a directory changes its algorithm.
+Therapists and practices in California, New Jersey, Texas, and Florida are building search visibility that does not disappear when a directory changes its algorithm.

 SEO for therapists in the United States means building search visibility on a domain you own, so clients searching for what you treat find your practice instead of a directory.
 Two US practices that started from near zero grew their daily search impressions inside five weeks.
 This page shows what changed and how the same work applies to a solo practice or a multi-state telehealth practice.